Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Design input focuses on the device requirements and ensures that the manufacturing process addresses the intended use of the device, including the needs of the patient.

-Design output emphasizes the proper functioning of the device and if it conforms to the design input requirements.
+Design output strong> emphasizes the proper functioning of the device and if it conforms to the design input requirements.

-Design review is conducted at every design development stage to ensure the design results are as per plan.
+Design review strong> is conducted at every design development stage to ensure the design results are as per plan.

-Design verification and validation establish and maintain procedures for verifying the device design.
+Design verification strong> and validation establish and maintain procedures for verifying the device design.
 It is performed under defined operating conditions on initial production units or batches.

-Design transfer is done to avoid any miscommunication in translation in device design.
+Design transfer strong> is done to avoid any miscommunication in translation in device design.
 This step checks if all the design specifications are mentioned in the production specifications.

-Design changes include procedures that are used to identify, document, validate, verify, review, and approve changes in design before actual implementation.
+Design changes strong> include procedures that are used to identify, document, validate, verify, review, and approve changes in design before actual implementation.

-A design history file (DHF) is a record that holds all the information for compliance and to ensure the design was developed based on the approved design plan.
+A design history file (DHF) strong> is a record that holds all the information for compliance and to ensure the design was developed based on the approved design plan.

 A Comprehensive Design History Files Checklist